 Random selection of sample plot locations within adopted acres can include, but is not limited to, GIS random point generation, pre-determined random intervals along a corridor, or another method that allow for selecting plot locations randomly prior to being in the field.
 The Partner’s approach(es) to random sample plot selection will be described within their implementation plan.

 Define Sample Plot Boundaries.
 Observers locate the previously selected plot location.
-Once at that location, the sample plot boundary should oriented in a direction parallel to the orientation of the corridor or area sampled.
+Once at that location, the sample plot boundary should be oriented in a direction parallel to the orientation of the corridor or area sampled.
 Once identified, the observer should mark their starting location (the randomly selected point) and then walk a 150 foot (45.7 m) length parallel to the direction of the corridor or area sampled.
 For example, along a road, sample habitat walking parallel to the road heading in a direction facing traffic, along the length of the survey area, focusing only on a 10-foot width of ground along the transect, making a rectangular study area.
-If using the 22-foot radius circular plot option, determine the boundary of the plot radius by measuring the radius of the plot using the pre-identified plot location as a foci from which to measure the radius.
+If using the 22-foot radius circular plot option, determine the boundary of the plot radius by measuring the radius of the plot using the pre-identified plot location as a focus from which to measure the radius.
 Regardless of plot shape, before assessment, observers should stretch out a measuring tape to find out how many steps it takes to walk 150 ft (for rectangular plots), or 22 ft (for circular plots).; once calibrated, observers can pace this distance for future assessments.